Charles Hoskins: Plans for Port Kembla

 In late 1920, the company acquired 380 acres of the Wentworth Estate, at Port Kembla, as the site for a steelworks.
-Also in 1920, Hoskins secured leases over an ore deposit near Mt Heemskirk in Tasmania, and apparently planned to ship the ore via rail to the port of Strahan.
-At an official event in Wollongong in April 1921, Hoskins spoke openly about his plans for a steelworks on the land that he had purchased at Port Kembla but also about what he wanted from the N.S.W.
-Government first, a lease for a private wharf at the harbour and a new railway line connecting Port Kembla to the Main Southern line.
+Also in 1920, Hoskins secured leases over an ore deposit near Mount Heemskirk in Tasmania, and apparently planned to ship the ore via rail to the port of Strahan.
+At an official event in Wollongong in April 1921, Hoskins spoke openly about his plans for a steelworks on the land that he had purchased at Port Kembla but also about what he wanted from the NSW Government first, a lease for a private wharf at the harbour and a new railway line connecting Port Kembla to the Main Southern line.

 In July 1923, he announced that a new integrated steelworks would be built at Port Kembla, without at this stage mentioning closing Lithgow; it was stated that Port Kembla was intended for the ‘interstate trade'.
 Later in 1923, the government announced the building of a rail line to Moss Vale, which would allow limestone flux to be carried from Marulan.
 The company gained the lease for a private wharf at Port Kembla that would be completed in 1928.

 Charles Hoskins retired as managing director in 1924, leaving the question of the future of the Lithgow works open.
 The construction of the new plant at Port Kembla would be for his successor as Chairman, his son Cecil Hoskins.
 His other son A. Sidney Hoskins would take charge of the Lithgow Steelworks.
 Together the two sons were co-Managing Directors of the company, which after their father's death would gradually transfer operations from the old works to the new.